laurabolwell/gwent-paddleboarders/README.md

 * [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for headings and the navbar.
 * [Roboto](https://fonts.google.com/specimen/Roboto) was used for the body text.

-[Font Awesome](www.fontawesome.com) icons were used throughout the site, such as the social media icons in the footer
+[Font Awesome](www.fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## User Stories